Underwater search and recovery: Diver search

 The patterns are usually performed by divers in pairs or teams below the water, but they can also be conducted by use of a tender who may be a snorkeller at the surface, a person on a towing boat, or a person located on the shore.

 In simple search operations, the patterns will usually be conducted by the divers simply looking visually for the object.
 In more sophisticated search operations, underwater magnetometers or hand held sonar may be used.

 Types

 Diver training traditionally divides searches into two categories, specific and non-specific.

 A specific search is an attempt to locate a known object in a known area where it was believed to be lost even if the time period is undefined, and the search terminates upon the location of the object.
 The classic example of this would be an item lost overboard from a boat, which needs to be recovered.

 A non-specific search is a search for either a type of object or anything valuable within the dive locale.
 The discovery of a relevant object does not usually terminate the search until the entire search area has been covered, or the search terminates early for other reasons (air supply, no decompression limits, etc.).

 ROV searches

+ROVs are connected to a ship using a series of cables.
+The cables transmit signals between the ROV's operator and the ROV, allowing for the ROV to be controlled remotely.
+ROVs can include numerous things, including video cameras, lights, sonar systems, and articulating arms.
+Articulating arm is used for retrieving small objects, cutting lines, or attaching lifting hooks to larger objects.

+ROVs can aid crews in searches.
+Traditional search and rescue methods, which typically involve dive teams, face many challenges, including the safety of dive teams working in dangerous environments, time and depth restrictions, search inaccuracy, deployment requirements, and cost.
+There are numerous benefits to using ROVs in Search and Recovery, including increased safety for divers, extended dive time, the ability to perform deepwater searches, advanced imaging and sensor capabilities, documentation and evidence preservation, and target recovery.